What is a

 - A description of what is being procured

-- Which procurement procedure will be used
+- Which procurement procedure will be used in the tender competition

 - Deadlines for submitting tenders